 - Being familiar with the way that many journal articles are structured (abstract, method, results, discussion etc)

 - Reflecting on and being critical of what you are reading.
 A checklist or toolkit such as the ones below, can guide you through this process in a structured way.

-Regular sign-up sessions for staff at GSTT and KCH are currently paused.
+Regular sign-up sessions for staff at GSTT and KCH are available.
 These introductory sessions aim to increase your confidence in your critical appraisal skills.
 Narrated slide decks are available on both qualitative and quantitative methods and groups of staff can request a session building on the material in these.